Mirror work is strangely confronting, undeniably intimidating, a little embarrassing … but also profoundly healing.

 - Use affirmations that feel authentic to you (I’ll explain this more below)

-- Dedicate at least five minutes every day
+- Dedicate at least two minutes every day

 - Do mirror work in private so that you aren’t disturbed (or feel the need to keep your guard up)